inductiva/inductiva/docs-sources/funwave/quick-start.md

 ```

 As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation,
-the core computation time of this simulation was approximately 5 minutes and 16 seconds.
+the core computation time of this simulation was 316 seconds (approximately 5 minutes and 16 seconds).

 ## Scaling Up Your Simulation
-To run your simulation on a larger machine, you’ll need to make a few small changes to both your `input.txt` file
-and your Python script.
+To run your simulation on a more powerful machine, you'll need to make a few small adjustments to both your `input.txt` file and your Python script.

 ### Required Changes
-Update the following parameters:
+To increase the number of vCPUs to 16, update the following parameters:

 * In `input.txt`:
 	- Set `PX` = 4
 	- Set `PY` = 4
 * In your Python script:
 	- Set `machine_type` = "c3d-highcpu-16"
-	- Set `n_vcpus` = 16

-> **Note**: `PX * PY` need to be equal to `n_vcpus`.
+> **Note**: The product of `PX * PY` must equal to the number of vCPUs on the machine.

-That’s all it takes to scale your simulation to a 16 vCPU machine.
+If you're scaling to a machine with more vCPUs or switching to a different machine type, follow the same pattern:
+* Set `PX` and `PY` such that `PX * PY = number of vCPUs`
+* Update `machine_type` accordingly in your script

 ### Performance Comparison
-Here are the results of running the same simulation on different machines:
+Below are the results of running the same simulation on different machine configurations:

 | Machine Type             | vCPUs     | Execution Time             | Estimated Cost (USD) |
 |--------------------------|------------------|------------------|----------------------|